Skip to main content

 No Broad Statewide Senior Deferral Program

-• Who can get it: No statewide senior deferral application appears on the current OTC forms page or ad valorem program pages.
+• Who can get it: No statewide senior deferral application appears on current state property-tax pages.

 • How it helps: It does not.
 Do not wait for a state postponement program that is not in place.